 The level of contractual services recorded as operating expense fluctuates with the volume of project-related activities and the work phase of these projects.
 Preliminary conceptual design work, feasibility analyses, environmental investigations, hazardous material removal and demolition costs are typically expensed when incurred.
-The Real Estate and Development Division has been actively working with several major development projects that are in various stages of exclusive negotiation, entitlement process or early implementation.
-Significant preliminary planning work is also in progress with both the Seawall Earthquake Safety Program (Seawall Program) and the Mission Bay Ferry Landing project.
-Contractual services increased \$6,378,000 primarily due to a \$2,300,000 increase in spending for the Mission Bay Ferry Terminal, a \$2,000,000 increase for the Pier 70 shipyard, a \$600,000 increase for the Seawall Program, a \$600,000 increase for the Paperless Time-entry Project, and a \$500,000 increase for the IS Strategic Plan.
+The Real Estate and Development Division has been actively working on several major development projects that are in various stages of negotiation, entitlement process or early implementation.
+Significant planning work is also in progress with both the Embarcadero Seawall Program (Seawall Program) and the Mission Bay Ferry Landing project.
+Contractual services increased \$1,091,000 or 6% primarily due to an increase in spending for the Crane Cove Park, Mission Bay Ferry Terminal, and Pier 31.5 Alcatraz Ferry Embarkation projects.